-Easy-to-read medicine information about gemfibrozil – what is it, how to take gemfibrozil safely and possible side effects.
+Easy-to-read medicine information about gemfibrozil – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|

 |June 2020: Notification that gemfibrozil is no longer available in New Zealand|